Cataracts

 You now have more choices in the types of lens that are implanted during your surgery.
 Lens options include monofocal, multifocal and accommodating IOL’s which can greatly diminish or eliminate the need for glasses or contact lenses.
 Multifocal lens implants are designed to help patients see at varying distances using different points of focus.
 It uses advanced optic technology that enables both distance and near focus at all times.
 Accommodating IOLs are another lens option that can restore vision for all distance.
 Please speak with one our cataract surgeons to find the best lens option for you.

-Dr.‘s Brockman, Corbett, Goldberg, Peters and Siddiqui are The Eye Institute’s specialists in treating cataracts.
+Dr.‘s Briggs, Corbett, Goldberg, Peters, Hasbrook, Sangal and Siddiqui are The Eye Institute’s specialists in treating cataracts.

 To learn more about cataracts, click here